 In the case of AP automation, metadata like invoice / PO number, amounts, terms, and dates are automatically captured and put into the correct metadata template in Box.

-Play the video below to see this integration in a live demonstration.
+Play the video below to see this integration of how to use box cloud content management in a live demonstration.